owenear/nfstats/README.md

     path('', include('mainapp.urls')),
 ]
  ```
-**6. Create the log file "/var/log/nfstats.log" and be sure it's writable by the user that’s running the Django application.**

-**7. Check other permissions:**
+**6. Check the file permissions:**
   - the "/var/www/nfstats" dir must be writable by the user that’s running the Django application
-  - the "/var/www/nfstats/nfstats/flow-tools" dir must be writable by the flow-tools user.
+  - the "/var/www/nfstats/nfstats/data" dir must be writable by the nfcapd user.

-**8. Add NFstats to your Web Server and restart it**
+**7. Add NFstats to your Web Server and restart it**

 Apache with mod-wsgi-py3 config example
 ```